microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/resources/defaultsharinglink.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Describes default sharing link the user is able to create.
+Represents the default sharing link a user can create.

 ## Properties